1. Applying for an Creative Exchange

-It is a requirement that Asialink exchanges must finish by 31 December 2018.
+With the exception of Youkobo Art Space (Japan) who are offering their exchange between December 2018 - February 2019, it is a requirement that Asialink exchanges must finish by 31 December 2018.
 This is due to our contractual obligations with our funders.

 Some Asialink global collaborators have set times for the exchange period.
-This information can be found on the Asialink global collaborators section of our website.
+This information can be found on the Asialink Global Collaborators section of our website.
 If no dates are provided in the profile of an Asialink global collaborators then the exchange timing needs to be negotiated if you are selected.

 Do I have to submit a budget in the exchange application?